Miminimi234/poly/PREDICTIONS_IMPLEMENTATION_COMPLETE.md

 ## 🎉 STATUS: FULLY IMPLEMENTED

-All components of the predictions view system have been successfully implemented and integrated into Poly402.
+All components of the predictions view system have been successfully implemented and integrated into Polysentience.

 ---